 For example, Relentless Defender, a non-profit merchandise company founded in 2014, sells police officer gear for police officers and those related.
 The best part about them is that they are police veteran-owned.
 All proceeds go to law enforcement charities and a portion of all sales of Thin Blue line flags will go to the families of fallen officers.

 At Rapid Wristbands, we have blue-themed wristbands available online.
 With these colors, you can create your own police-themed wristband.
-Just click the link below to design yours today.
+Just click the link below to design your custom wristband today.

 From giving back to saying thank you to merchandise, raising awareness and showing gratitude to the millions of men and women in blue can be an everyday salute.
 Although they live a complex life, they embody the best of America’s values, on and off duty.